 Unfair Dismissal Compensation, Consideration of Human Dignity, is not given sufficient consideration.
 Human Dignity in the literal sense is not set out in the Fair work Act.
 The Fair work Act (2009) is concerned with the attainment of fairness for both the employer and the employee.
 In weighing up the interests of the respective parties it is of paramount importance to ensure that a delicate balance is achieved so as to give credence to commercial reality as well as an individual’s right to dignity.
-Its termed in a sense of “fair go all round”, “procedural fairness”, “natural justice”, and so forth, that’s reflected in the various FWC decisions.
+Its termed in a sense of “fair go all round”, “procedural fairness”, “natural justice”, and so forth.
+This is reflected in the various FWC decisions.

 Fairness, what’s it mean?

 In other words the attainment of fairness in the employment relationship must give cognizance not only to surrounding socio-economic reality but also to human rights.
 The environment within which the world of work operates has at its core a free enterprise economy.
 Ultimately, an employer should generally not be penalized to the extent that it is crippled and unable to continue operating.
-We have seen this in recent times with though workplace ombudsman pursuit of small businesses in under payment prosecutions where the small business is almost deliberately sent bankrupt, through the courts and the media.
+We have seen this in recent times with through workplace ombudsman pursuit of small businesses in under payment prosecutions where the small business is almost deliberately sent bankrupt, through the courts and the media.

 The justification being an example needs to be made of them to send a message to all employers.
 Its a very archaic and simplified approach which in many cases achieves nothing.
 The employers broke and the employees not paid.
-It is argued in this article that in ascertaining what constitutes appropriate compensation for an unfair dismissal, the underlying reality that labor law operates in a free enterprise system must be and is given cognizance to by the legislation and the courts.
+It is argued in this article that in ascertaining what constitutes appropriate compensation for an unfair dismissal.
+The underlying reality that labor law operates in a free enterprise system must be and is given cognizance to by the legislation and the courts.

 Unfair dismissal compensation cap